traefik/traefik/docs/content/routing/routers/index.md

 ### EntryPoints

 If not specified, HTTP routers will accept requests from every EntryPoints in the default set.
-If you want to limit the router scope to a set of EntryPoints, set the `entryPoints` option.
+If you want to limit the router scope to specific EntryPoints, set the `entryPoints` option.

 ??? example "Listens to Every EntryPoint"